eu-cristofer/template-ABNT/README.md

 4. Under Global templates and add-ins, select the check box next to the template or add-in that you want to load.

-4.1.
-If the template or add-in you want does not appear in the box, click Add, copy the file `template-ABNT.dotm` to current folder, select the file and then click OK.
+5. If the add-in you want does not appear in the box, click Add, copy the file `template-ABNT.dotm` to current folder, select the file and then click OK.